frodare/simple-c25k/README.md

 ## But why?
 I primarily built this as an experiment with Vite and PWAs.
 That being said, in the past, I had difficulty finding the C25K app I wanted.
 I was searching for a quick and simple interval timer app for C25K, without unnecessary features, paywalls, or annoying ads.
 Unfortunately, the most popular apps were overly bloated.
-The worst part was that many of them had some kind of paywall after the first week, even for a simple timer app.
+The worst part was that many of them had some kind of paywall after the first week.

 ## Experimentation
 While this is a functional C25K application, it was primarily developed as a testbed to explore technologies that I have been interested in but haven't had the opportunity to work with.